 - The Latin name of the plant is Prunus africana. - It is also known as red stinkwood, iron wood, African plum and bitter almond. - It is a tall tree (up to 30m) with a straight trunk.
 The leaves are oval-shaped and the tree is evergreen.
 The fruits are round, about the size of a coffee grain and intensely bitter.
-The wood is reddish brown, heavy and hard. - An extract called Pygeum has been traditionally used as a medicine by local people to treat ailments such as fever, malaria, stomach pains and insanity. - Research with mice has found evidence that Pygeum can also be used to treat prostate cancer (although full clinical trials have not yet been conducted). - The collection of the bark for this purpose (and other medicinal uses) has resulted in the species becoming endangered.
+The wood is reddish brown, heavy and hard. - An extract called Pygeum has been traditionally used as a medicine by local people to treat ailments such as fever, malaria, stomach pains and insanity. - Research with mice has found evidence that Pygeum can also be used to prevent prostate cancer. - The collection of the bark for this purpose (and other medicinal uses) has resulted in the species becoming endangered.